How Car Salesman Get Paid | Car Salesman Commissions

 As you can see there are many different ways to earn money as a car salesman.
 It all starts with a salesman making contact with a customer.

 The one piece of advice that I would tell all my salespeople is to keep and track every penny you make, keep it organized and keep it safe.
-It's very easy to loose track how much you've been paid or how much is still owed to you.
+It's very easy to lose track how much you've been paid or how much is still owed to you.

 Familiarize yourself with the most common Car Dealer Scams committed in dealerships nationwide.